-- Test report showing that the requirement is fulfilled. - For products in dark colours: Information about the Munsell value, if the wet rubbing is less than level 3-4. - For dark and medium denim: Documentation must be submitted to include information on the product that the fabric's colour may be contaminated.
+- Test report showing that the requirement is fulfilled.
+The analysis laboratory must meet the requirements in Appendix 1. - For products in dark colours: Information about the Munsell value, if the wet rubbing is less than level 3-4. - For dark and medium denim: Documentation must be submitted to include information on the product that the fabric's colour may be contaminated.